Dr Paea Leach

 Qualifications:

-As aligned with the Osteopathic philosophy, Thomas is continuously inspired by the body's capability to adapt and strive for health.
-Thomas’s practice aims to collaborate with patients to develop a holistic and individual approach to their health needs and goals.
-In doing so he hopes to help patients’ gain a deeper understanding of their body, manage pain and foster healthy movement patterns.
+Thomas adopts a hands-on approach, collaborating with patients to develop holistic and personalised treatment plans to help manage pain and meet health needs and goals.
+In doing so he hopes to help patients’ gain a deeper understanding of their body, enhance well-being and foster healthy movement patterns.

-Thomas practices in Castlemaine on Thursdays and in Kyneton on Wednesdays and Fridays.
+Thomas practices in Castlemaine on Tuesday afternoon, Thursday & Saturday and in Kyneton on Wednesday & Friday.

 Dr Taylor Ellis